-Streep slams 'pathetic' Weinstein lawyers
+Weinstein sorry for using Streep's name

+Harvey Weinstein has apologised to Meryl Streep and Jennifer Lawrence after his lawyers used their names in his defence against a legal action.

-The women are bringing a class action lawsuit against the disgraced producer.
+His lawyers want a class action lawsuit dismissed for being too broad and used favourable quotes from the two stars.

-His lawyers want it dismissed because it is too broad, arguing that actresses such as Streep haven't accused him.

-But Streep said the way they used the fact he didn't abuse her "as evidence that he was not abusive with many OTHER women is pathetic and exploitative".
+But Streep described the way they used the fact he did not abuse her as "pathetic", while Lawrence said he had taken things "out of context".

-The six women are suing Weinstein and the "Weinstein Sexual Enterprise", which they say includes his brother Bob and their film studio The Weinstein Company.
+Six women are suing Mr Weinstein and what they dub the "Weinstein Sexual Enterprise", which they say includes his brother Bob and their film studio The Weinstein Company.
+The plaintiffs argue the "enterprise" conspired to conceal Harvey Weinstein's alleged sexual misconduct.

-Weinstein has been accused of sexual harassment and assault by dozens of women.
-He denies all allegations of non-consensual sex.

-The women's lawsuit describes Weinstein as a predator and accuses him of widespread sexual misconduct.
+Many Weinstein Company board members, including Bob Weinstein, have said they did not previously know about allegations of sexual misconduct and assault against Harvey Weinstein.

 - Streep hits back over McGowan criticism